jmbredenberg/Mafia-rules/README.md

 ###Priest

 Each day, the priest can designate up to 20% of the number of players (rounding up) as sinners, and up to 20% as saints.
 Mods will assume the list is unchanged unless told otherwise, and will remove the last player on the list at the end of day if the previous list has become larger than 20% of game.
+If a priest wishes to change their list, they must notify Mods before the start of the day that their list will change.
 No player can be on both their sinner list and their saint list.

 If a sinner on their list kills a saint on their list, the priest will be notified that the killer was a sinner.